tohab/Website/thoughts.md

 ---
 layout: page
-title: home
+title: thoughts
-permalink: /home/
+permalink: /thoughts/
 ---

-Hi!
-This is Rohan's website thingy magigger (majigger? who knows).
-I guess it's just a website.
+*thoughts* is the place where I will keep all my writings.

 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)